AABK6/citizen-budget-lab/docs/LEGO_METHOD.md

 Versioning

 - This document and the config are versioned in git; any change to mappings or elasticities should bump a minor version in `data/lego_pieces.json.version` and be noted in the changelog.
+- Any manual edits (e.g., baseline override for adopted budgets) must be documented in `docs/CHANGELOG.md` and referenced in `DATA_MANIFEST.md`.
  - Add a `policy_catalog.version` and include it in share‑card permalinks to ensure reproducibility; invalidate OG caches when this changes.